Hurricane Douglas bears down on Hawaii as pandemic flares

 For example, how do you secure enough shelter space when people have to stay at least 6 feet (1.8 meters) apart from one another?
 What happens when someone shows up at a shelter with a fever?

-Friday morning, Hurricane Douglas was 895 miles (1,440 kilometers) southeast of Hilo.
-It was packing maximum sustained winds of 120 mph (215 kph), making it a Category 3 hurricane.
+Late Friday, Hurricane Douglas was 665 miles (1,070 kilometers) southeast of Hilo.
+It was packing maximum sustained winds of 115 mph (185 kph), making it a Category 3 hurricane.

 It’s expected to weaken as it passes over cooler water.
 But meteorologists warn strong winds, heavy rainfall and dangerous surf could afflict the entire state beginning Saturday night.

-Douglas is expected to be either a Category 1 hurricane or a strong tropical storm when it nears the eastern end of the state.
+Douglas is expected to be near-hurricane strength when it gets closer to the islands.

+The National Weather Service issued a hurricane watch for both Big Island, Oahu and Maui County, meaning hurricane conditions are possible in those areas within the next 36 to 48 hours.

 The storm approaches as Hawaii grapples with increasing COVID-19 numbers.
 On Friday, the state reported 60 newly confirmed cases, its highest single-day increase since the pandemic began.